alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 <br>

 * Gameboys use **SPI mode 3** when communicating through the link cable, so the clock signal stays HIGH when idle, data is written on falling edges and is read on rising edges.
-* Data is transfered byte by byte, that means that once 8 bits are transfered, an interrupt will trigger to signal the software that a byte has arrived/has been sent.
+* Data is transferred byte by byte, that means that once 8 bits are transferred, an interrupt will trigger to signal the software that a byte has arrived/has been sent.
 * Bytes are written/read from their **M**ost **S**ignificant **B**it (**MSB**) onwards, i.e. from left to right.
 * **THERE IS NO SS/CS LINE**: The master will just generate a clock signal and the slave will read/write from/into data lines as soon as it detects the corresponding clock edges.
 * This should be obvious but got me confused at first: The clock signal will only exist when data is being transferred, for some reason i thought that it was always active as long as the connection was established.